-A boundary is a real or imaginary surface that separates the system from the surroundings.
-A boundary can be fixed or movable and the shape and size of the boundary depend on the size of the system.
+A boundary is a natural or imaginary surface that separates the system from the surroundings.
+A boundary can be fixed or movable, and the shape and size of the boundary depend on the size of the system.

 For Example, if you keep water in a bottle, then the bottle is the boundary.

 Everything external to the system is called surrounding.
-For example, if you keep a water bottle inside a car then the interior of the car can be termed as surroundings.
+For example, if you keep a water bottle inside a car, then the car’s interior can be termed as surroundings.

 Everything external to the surroundings is called the universe.
 For example, if you keep a water bottle in a car, then the outer space of the car is the universe.